01 of 07

 Duration: Roughly 1 hour

 If you love to race down curbs through redwood groves, this one is for you.
 But remember: to go down, one must first go up.
 The first three miles of this ride are basically a vertical climb while the next three go straight down.
 Then you’ve got one more climb, though this is not continuously steep before another downhill takes you back home.
-Luckily, the beauty of the surrounding redwood groves and sweeping ocean views will distract you from the burning in your legs.Continue to 3 of 7 below.
+Luckily, the beauty of the surrounding redwood groves and sweeping ocean views of Marin County will distract you from the burning in your legs.Continue to 3 of 7 below.

 03 of 07